Paternity Leave Guide for Employers

 Those who have not been employed for less than the continuous period of at least 26 weeks will be entitled to two weeks’ unpaid parental bereavement leave.

-During paternity leave, eligible employees should receive statutory paternity pay of the lower amount of £151.97, or 90% of your average weekly earnings (whichever is lower).
+During paternity leave, eligible employees should receive statutory paternity pay of the lower amount of £184.03, or 90% of their average weekly earnings (whichever is lower).
 Deductions will be made from this amount for tax and national insurance.

-If your organisation offers contractual paternity pay, this cannot be lower than the statutory amount.
+If the organisation offers contractual paternity pay, this cannot be lower than the statutory amount.
 Again, this should be detailed within the paternity policy for clarity.

-For adoptions, paternity pay should not start until you have been given confirmation that the child has been placed.
+For adoptions, paternity pay should not start until the employee has been given confirmation that the child has been placed.
 The expected date of placement should not be relied on to start paternity pay.

 Employees are protected by law from workplace discrimination on the grounds of paternity leave or as a result of exercising or seeking to exercise their paternity rights.